g4brielvs/dotfiles/README.md

 $ ./bootstrap
 ```

-This will symlink the appropriate files in `dotfiles` to your home directory.
+This will symlink the appropriate files to your home directory.
-Everything is configured and tweaked within `${PROJECT_HOME}/dotfiles`.
+Everything is configured and tweaked within `dotfiles`.

 ## What's inside